Chart Color Schemes

 AreaSearch assessment of residential development activity positions Beaudesert among the top 25% of areas assessed nationwide

-This balance between supply and demand supports stable market conditions.
 New properties are constructed at an average expected cost of $370,000.
-In FY-26, $11.9 million in commercial approvals have been registered, indicating balanced commercial development activity.
-Compared to Greater Brisbane, Beaudesert has similar development levels per person, maintaining market equilibrium with surrounding areas.
+This financial year has seen $11.9 million in commercial approvals registered, suggesting balanced commercial development activity.
+Compared to Greater Brisbane, Beaudesert has similar development levels per person, maintaining market equilibrium with surrounding areas, although building activity has accelerated in recent years.
+Nationally, this activity is substantially higher, indicating strong developer confidence in the location.

 Frequently Asked Questions - Development